flavioarfaria/KenBurnsView/README.md

 KenBurnsView
 ============

-An extension of *ImageView* that creates an immersive experience by animating its drawable using the [Ken Burns Effect][1].
+Android library that provides an extension to *ImageView* that creates an immersive experience by animating its drawable using the [Ken Burns Effect][1].

+![Example Image][2]

 Overview
 --------